core-wg/overview/draft-bormann-core-overview.md

 Object Security for CoRE (OSCORE) now provides end-to-end security over proxy paths that may include both CoAP and HTTP {{?RFC8613}}.

 One interesting aspect of OSCORE is that it also supports group communication, as it occurs in multicasting requests to collect responses from a group of nodes.
 CoAP has supported multicast requests from the outset, and {{?RFC7390}}, Group Communication on top of IP multicast, provides additional specification for this.
 As DTLS only supports unicast, without a security architecture RFC 7390 was published an experimental RFC.
-Work is now underway to revise this  RFC {{?I-D.dijk-core-groupcomm-bis}}, which includes making use of the capabilities provided by OSCORE for group communication {{?I-D.ietf-core-oscore-groupcomm}}.
+Work is now underway to revise this  RFC {{?I-D.ietf-core-groupcomm-bis}}, which includes making use of the capabilities provided by OSCORE for group communication {{?I-D.ietf-core-oscore-groupcomm}}.
 Work is now under way in the CoRE, ACE, and LAKE working groups to complement this basis with additional specifications making use of OSCORE and CoAP group communication.

 # Operations and Management